MiDataInt/mdi-desktop-app/docs/server-modes.md

     </div>
 </div>

-Cluster Node Mode is best for users wishing to exploit the advantages of a remote server whose configuration demands that computational processes run on a dedicated node accessed via an authorized user account, e.g., the University of Michigan Great Lakes server cluster.
+Cluster Node mode is best for users wishing to exploit the advantages of a remote server whose configuration allows for computational processes to run on a dedicated node accessed via an authorized user account, e.g., the University of Michigan Great Lakes server cluster.

-<br><br><br>